 The Vatican’s history as the seat of the Catholic Church began with the construction of a basilica over St. Peter’s grave in Rome in the 4th century A.D.
 The area developed into a popular pilgrimage site and commercial district, although it was abandoned following the move of the papal court to France in 1309.
 After the Church returned in 1377, famous landmarks such the Apostolic Palace, the Sistine Chapel and the new St. Peter’s Basilica were erected within the city limits.
-Vatican City was established in its current form as a sovereign nation with the singing of the Lateran Pacts in 1929.
+Vatican City was established in its current form as a sovereign nation with the signing of the Lateran Pacts in 1929.

 The area off the west bank of the Tiber River that comprises the Vatican was once a marshy region known as Ager Vaticanus.
 During the early years of the Roman Empire, it became an administrative region populated by expensive villas, as well as a circus built in the gardens of Emperor Caligula’s mother.
 After much of Rome was leveled in a fire in A.D.
 64, Emperor Nero executed St. Peter and other Christian scapegoats at the base of Vatican Hill, where they were buried in a necropolis.